 California's Unsafe Handgun Act does not seek to impose expensive and infeasible technology on gun owners.
-To the contrary, established, efficient safety mechanisms that have been incorporated into semi-automatic pistols for nearly as long as such pistols have existed.
-See 3-ER-284-85, 291-95 (testimony of Stephen Helsley).
+To the contrary, chamber load indicators and magazine disconnect mechanisms are established, efficient safety mechanisms that have been incorporated into semi-automatic pistols for nearly as long as such pistols have existed.